 Energy efficiency is an important factor when considering the design and build of every new home.
 Putting in the effort now will mean a future-proof build with added energy savings, greater health and comfort benefits and a more environmentally friendly house.

 There are many factors that influence the energy efficiency of a home; it is all of these things combined that make up the ideal energy efficient house.
-However both new and existing homes can be improved using some or all of these energy efficient strategies and products.
+However both new and existing homes can be improved using some or all of the following strategies and products.

-- Good Insulation.
-Good home health starts with good insulation, enjoy a warmer, drier and healthier home by ensuring top quality insulation throughout the home.
+Good home health starts with good insulation, enjoy a warmer, drier and healthier home by ensuring top quality insulation throughout.

 Interested in the New Zealand rating system to rank the energy efficiency of homes?
 The Homestar team at the NZ Building Green Council have created a system that enables builders to specify a buildings performance over a number of categories including energy, health and comfort, water, waste, materials, site, home management and innovation.

 Want to know more about building an energy efficient home?

 Build7 are an energy conscious company.
 As certified builders, we provide a no-obligation 1 hour coffee chat for anyone thinking of building and wanting to know how to build an energy efficient home.